 Get creative with your compositions and frame your subject by shooting through windows, doorways, or grabbing their reflection in a mirror.

-Julie Arace, Graduate
+Julie Arace, CLG Graduate

 Bronwyn Pickering, CLG Instructor